Froql is a proc_macro based DSL for dealing with graph-like state in Rust.

 Components always have a source, called a variable.

-If no variable is given this
+If no variable is given this is used as default.

 The source is specified in parenthesis after the component name.